Find a Swimming Pool Near Me

 Look after non-swimmers

 Under 8 or can’t swim?
-Please stick to shallow water and have a competent adult swimmer with you at all times.
+Please adhere to shallow water and have a competent adult swimmer with you at all times.
 Armbands and/or appropriate buoyancy aids are strongly recommended for all under 8’s and non-swimmers

 Listen to the lifeguards